stride3d/stride-docs/en/manual/physics/raycasting/raycasts.md

 ## Raycast query

 In order to query a raycast, use [`Simulation.RayCast`](xref:Stride.BepuPhysics.BepuSimulation.RayCast*).
-The method returns true, if it managed to hit something.
+The method returns true, if it manages to hit something.
 In that case, all information about the hit will be contained in [HitInfo](xref:Stride.BepuPhysics.HitInfo).

 ```csharp
 public void Shoot()